-Finnish cuisine?
-No, I hadn’t heard of it either, but food was the unexpected highlight of our trip to Helsinki, an eclectic mix of local ingredients and impeccable Scandinavian design.
+Food was an unexpected highlight of my trip to Helsinki, an eclectic mix of local ingredients and impeccable Scandinavian design.
 There seem to have been two consequences from the unpromising combination of harsh northern climate and decades of trade embargos.
 First, the need to use whatever local ingredients are available: fresh and seasonal if possible, or preserved if not.
 And second, a willingness to experiment with different combinations of taste and colour and texture.
 As a result you can eat out very well in Helsinki.

 We started our culinary journey at the bustling harbour market, where fresh fish and vegetables are landed daily.
 We lingered at stalls selling freshly smoked Baltic herring and all manner of reindeer meats, as well as at fur stalls, with coats, hats and purses made from the skins of deer and elks; no part of the animal can be wasted here.
 In the covered market we found preserved mushrooms and cranberries, jars of cloudberry jam and dried reindeer sausages.
 And there were stalls everywhere selling the famous Karelian pasties.